bpesquet/mlcourse/notes/ml_project_workflow/README.md

 - Get familiar with the general workflow of a (supervised) Machine Learning project
 - Understand each step of this process, from problem definition to model deployment.
-- Discover how to train a ML model on tabular data.
+- Discover how to train a Machine Learning model on tabular data.

 > You may test the trained model [here](https://housing-prices-api.herokuapp.com/).